 The gift of the diploma shifts a student to a graduate.
 An engagement ring changes a girlfriend to a fiancée.
 A lab coat makes a medical student a health-care professional.
 A gavel takes a board member and renders her a board chair.

-In America, the ritual of the gift changes your identity by forcing society to acknowledge they transformed you and literally gift you a new way of being treated.
+In America, the ritual of the gift changes your identity and society literally gifts you a new way of being treated.

 Without the ritual of the gift, you won’t have a clear social identity accepted and confirmed by members of the community, and then you get stuck.
 You cannot function well in your new role because that role hasn’t been sanctioned in your community.
 However, you also can’t revert to your old role.
 The ambiguity can be debilitating.
 But gift giving can end the suffering.